What is KiwiSaver all about….

 - Savings are primarily for retirement and are locked in until the recipient reaches the age of eligibility for NZ Superannuation or for five years membership, whichever is the later.
 Early withdrawals are possible in cases of financial hardship, serious illness, permanent emigration or, after a minimum of three years, to contribute toward a deposit on a first home.

 - After 12 months of contributions to KiwiSaver, all individuals can stop contributions for up to five years at a time.

 - If you wish to apply for the first home withdrawal benefit, you must leave at least $1,000 in your KiwiSaver Scheme account after the withdrawal, even if you have not received a $1,000 kick-start contribution.
 In some situations, if you have owned a home before, you may be able to make a wtihdrawal, if Housing New Zealand accepts that you are in the same financial position as would be expected if you have never owned a property in the past.

 - A home deposit subsidy will be available to qualifying first home buyers who are saving through KiwiSaver.
 Eligibility will be subject an income cap and a regional house price cap.

-- The Government will match member contributions with a tax credit of up to $10 per week ($521 per year), credited directly to their KiwiSaver account.
+- The Government will pay 50 cents for every dollar of member contributions up to a maximum payment of $521.43, credited directly to their KiwiSaver account.
 These payments are made annually after 30 June of each year.